UEFI: Platforms

 In 2008, more x86-64 systems adopted UEFI.
 While many of these systems still allow booting only the BIOS-based OSes via the Compatibility Support Module (CSM) (thus not appearing to the user to be UEFI-based), other systems started to allow booting UEFI-based OSes.
-For example, IBM x3450 server, MSI motherboards with ClickBIOS, HP EliteBook Notebook PCs.
+For example, IBM x3450 server, MSI motherboards with ClickBIOS and HP EliteBook Notebook PCs.

 In 2009, IBM shipped System x machines (x3550 M2, x3650 M2, iDataPlex dx360 M2) and BladeCenter HS22 with UEFI capability.
 Dell shipped PowerEdge T610, R610, R710, M610 and M710 servers with UEFI capability.
 More commercially available systems are mentioned in a UEFI whitepaper.

 In 2011, major vendors (such as ASRock, Asus, Gigabyte, and MSI) launched several consumer-oriented motherboards using the Intel 6-series LGA 1155 chipset and AMD 9 Series AM3+ chipsets with UEFI.

 With the release of Windows 8 in October 2012, Microsoft's certification requirements now require that computers include firmware that implements the UEFI specification.
 Furthermore, if the computer supports the "Connected Standby" feature of Windows 8 (which allows devices to have power management comparable to smartphones, with an almost instantaneous return from standby mode), then the firmware is not permitted to contain a Compatibility Support Module (CSM).
 As such, systems that support Connected Standby are incapable of booting Legacy BIOS operating systems.

 In October 2017, Intel announced that it would remove legacy PC BIOS support from all its products by 2020, in favor of UEFI Class 3.
+By 2019, all computers based on Intel platforms no longer have legacy PC BIOS support.